 - optimal resource allocation for biomedical research

-Economics (Professor Joseph P. Newhouse, chair).
+Economics (Professors Joseph P. Newhouse and Timothy Layton, co-chairs).
 The concentration in economics focuses on the economic behavior of individuals; providers; insurers; and international, federal, state, and local governments and actors as their actions affect health and medical care.
 In addition to examining the literature on health economics, the training emphasizes microeconomic theory, econometrics, and interactions with other disciplines, including clinical medicine.

 Methods for Policy Research (Professors Mary Beth Landrum and J. Michael McWilliams, co-chairs).
 Training in this concentration will enable students to study the effects of a wide range of policies and health services (e.g., health insurance, health care quality improvement, clinical decision-making, drug policy, cost-containment, and socioeconomic factors) on behaviors, access, processes and quality of health care, health outcomes, or costs.
 Students in this concentration will develop proficiency in experimental and quasi-experimental research design, statistics, relevant social sciences, and other methodological approaches (e.g., epidemiology, program evaluation, qualitative methods, and survey design).
 Previous students in this track have used innovative methodological and statistical approaches to study, for example: